Marie, Aiming to Inspire the next Generation of Female Engineers

 First steps to Women Empowerment

-At Total, the first step was for decision makers to recognize that our industry cannot fully advance without the involvement and aptitude of half its population.
+At TotalEnergies, the first step was for decision makers to recognize that our industry cannot fully advance without the involvement and aptitude of half its population.

 Building a Network in Qatar